-- Develop a thesis - Write well-structured paragraphs with topic sentences and supporting details - Write a conclusion that ties thesis to supporting details - Using text evidence to validate opinions - Sentence Structure - Demonstrate command of conventions of standard English spelling and grammar - Clarify meaning of unknown and multiple-meaning words and phrases based on grade 9 reading content. - Acquire and use grade-appropriate general academic and domain-specific words and phrases.
+- Develop a thesis - Write well-structured paragraphs with topic sentences and supporting details - Write a conclusion that ties thesis to supporting details - Sentence Structure - Demonstrate command of conventions of standard English spelling and grammar - Clarify meaning of unknown and multiple-meaning words and phrases based on grade 9 reading content. - Acquire and use grade-appropriate general academic and domain-specific words and phrases.